ISO 3166-2:CU

-The code CU-02 was assigned to La Habana Province, which was split into Artemisa and Mayabeque in 2011.
+The code CU-02 was assigned to La Habana Province as it existed from 1976 through 2010; it was split into Artemisa and Mayabeque as of January 1, 2011.
 The codes for the original 14 provinces were assigned roughly from west to east.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

 Click on the button in the header to sort each column.